Penenden Heath: History

+Gatherings

 Before the expansion of Maidstone, the heath was used as a venue for shire moots during the early Middle Ages.
 The most famous of these occurred shortly after the Norman Conquest of 1066 and involved the Trial of Penenden Heath, a dispute between Odo bishop of Bayeux, half-brother of William the Conqueror, and Lanfranc the Archbishop of Canterbury.
 The Domesday Book of 1086 subsequently recorded Pinnedenna as the place for the landowners of Kent to gather to receive notice in matters of administration at the shire court.

 The heath continued to be used as a gathering ground for several hundred years.
 Wat Tyler led a mob gathered at Penenden Heath to Union Street in Maidstone in an early skirmish during the Peasants' Revolt of 1381.
 The heath continued to be used as a gathering place in the 16th century, in particular during Wyatt's rebellion in 1554; the heath was referenced in Alfred Tennyson's 1875 drama Queen Mary about the rebellion.
 George Goring, Earl of Norwich and leader of the Kent Royalists during the Second English Civil War gathered an army of 7,000 men on the heath in May 1648 as part of his unsuccessful defence of Maidstone against the Roundhead army of Thomas Fairfax.

 In 1828 the heath was again recorded as the site of a large gathering to debate the issue of "Protestant Ascendancy" before the passing of the Roman Catholic Relief Act 1829.
 A detailed report of the assembly on 24 October 1828 by Richard Lalor Sheil describes the heath as a "gently sloping amphitheatrical declivity" and still, in the 19th century, the principal venue in the area for massing the populace.